API Reference

 setWasmUrl

-Configure a custom URL for the WASM renderer binary.
-Call this before rendering any animations — for example, at the top of your app entry point.
+setWasmUrl(url: string) sets a custom URL for the WASM renderer binary.
+It must be called before any animation is rendered — for example, at the top of the app entry point.

 function App() {